-For a fixed process identity id in ldent, the system ReadSpec(id) with observable events Read:[?,id,observable] and Return:[?,?,?,id,observable] and internal events Mem:[rd,?,?,?,id] specifies the allowed behaviors of read procedure calls involving the process with identity id.
-In FIDO notation, a logical and (\wedge) can alternatively be written as a semicolon (;).
+For a fixed process identity id in Ident, the system ReadSpec(id) with observable events Read:[?,id,observable] and Return:[?,?,?,id,observable] and internal events Mem:[rd,?,?,?,id] specifies the allowed behaviors of read procedure calls involving the process with identity id.
+In Fido notation, a logical and ( $\wedge$ ) can alternatively be written as a semicolon (;).
 The normalized traces of ReadSpec(id) are defined by the macro:

 '''

 func ReadSpec(string \alpha: Trace; dom id: Ident; dom vis: Visible): formula;

 BlockingCalls(\alpha,id,vis);

 CheckSuccessfulRead(\alpha,id,vis);

 WellTypedRead(\alpha,id,vis);

 ReadBadArg(\alpha,id,vis);

-OnlyAtomReadsInReadCalls(\alpha,id,vis)
+OnlyAtomReadSlnReadCalls(\alpha,id,vis)

 end;

 '''

-That is, γ is a normalized trace of ReadSpec(id) if and only if ReadSpec(γ ,id, observable) is true.

-Before we explain ReadSpec, let us make a couple of conventions.
-We often implicitly specialize macros, e.g. we write ReadSpec(id,observable) for the macro obtained from ReadSpec by instantiating the parameters id and vis.
+That is, $\gamma$ is a normalized trace of ReadSpec(id) if and only if ReadSpec( $\gamma$ ,id,observable) is true.
+In the following, we often implicitly specialize macros, e.g. we write ReadSpec(id,observable) for the macro obtained from ReadSpec by instantiating the parameters id and vis.
 The system ReadSpec(id) is then given by the triple:

+'''

 (ReadSpec(id,observable),ObsReadSpec(id,observable),IntReadSpec(id))

+'''